-All team member contributions will be equal, as we share responsibility for research, scripting, consolidation, writing, and reviewing.
+All team member contributions will be equal as we share responsibility for project activities not limited to research, scripting, consolidation, writing, and reviewing.
+To ensure team success and accountability the team set up a tentative schedule to track progress, milestones, and weekly meeting notes via a scheduled Discord call.
+The team will leverage these weekly meeting sessions to discuss plans and strategies relevant to the project.
+All research materials are to be submitted to a shared ‘Data Dump’ folder.
+In addition, script work is done via a shared notebook and written documents are regularly updated on our shared GitHub repository.
+Furthermore, the algorithms and report sections will be split evenly to maintain workload symmetry.
 As previously mentioned, all tools have been selected with cooperation as the driving factor.
-All research materials are submitted to a shared ‘Data Dump’ folder, scripting is done via a shared notebook, and written documents are regularly updated on our shared repository.
-We have also set up a tentative schedule to track our progress throughout this project, and meet weekly, via a Discord call, to discuss plans and strategies.
-Furthermore, the algorithms and report sections will be split evenly to maintain workload symmetry.
+In conclusion, with our project findings and research we hope to help work towards minimizing spam advertising and marketing SMS spam by leveraging today’s powerful tools and algorithms.

 Resources